kenny-lavell/Kenneith-Morris/README.md

 ### Hi there 👋,
 #### Kenneith Morris

+✨ A Little About Me ✨

-Hello, my name is Kenneith and I have 7 years in the supply field.
+I have 7 years in the supply field.
 I created my GitHub to expand my knowledge in other areas of analysis.
+👨🏾‍🎓 Associates in Supervisory Leadership
+📊 Transition to Data Analytics in July 2022
+📝 Self learning Analytics skills & best practices
+✔️ Google Certified Data Analyst

 Skills:
 💻SQL